KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_templates/_publication.md

 - This template is made by Myeongseok Ryu on 2025-05-09.

 *** here, after you read every directions. ***
 ---
 type: "Conference Paper" # Conference Paper, Journal Paper, Ph.D.
 Thesis, Master's Thesis
 layout: publication # Do not change this
 group: publications # Do not change this
-title: "paper title" # Title of the paper
+title: "Imposing a Weight Norm Constraint for Neuro-Adaptive Control" # Title of the paper
 # krtitle: # only for domestic papers
 authors:
   - name: "Myeongseok Ryu"